JasonAndersen7/one-click-hugo-cms/site/content/products/_index.md

 ---
-title: Our Coffee
+title: Our clinical affairs
 type: products
 image: /img/products-jumbotron.jpg
 heading: What we offer
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  Kaldi is the ultimate spot for clinical affairs lovers who want to learn about their java’s origin and support the farmers that grew it.
+We take clinical affairs production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
-    - image: /img/illustrations-coffee.svg
+    - image: /img/illustrations-clinical affairs.svg
       text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
+        We sell green and roasted clinical affairs beans that are sourced directly from independent farmers and farm cooperatives.
+We’re proud to offer a variety of clinical affairs beans grown with great care for the environment and local communities.
 Check our post or contact us directly for current availability.
-    - image: /img/illustrations-coffee-gear.svg
+    - image: /img/illustrations-clinical affairs-gear.svg
       text: >
         We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
 No matter if you roast your